 - AR Studio

 - Professional services

 AR Applications: Quick start development

-The AR Application includes AR reference applications that allow you to quick start the AR application development process.
-Use the reference applications as examples for custom-built AR applications or use them as a base and build on top of the applications.
+The AR Applications are ready-made AI & AR building blocks that allow you to quick start your AR development process.
+The ready-made building blocks makes it easy to create custom AR applications with the right look and feel for your brand.
 The AR application module will include references for AR HUD application and video AR applications for ADAS visualizations, as well as AR enhanced navigation.

 AR Studio: Toolchain for automotive AR application development

 The AR Studio is the ultimate AR graphics & compute toolchain for faster and easier design of AR applications.
 The AR studio lets you design stunning AR-generated scenes without the need for coding.

 Rocksolid Core platform: Solving graphics and computation complexity